Study Guide Outline

 Student Worksheets

-Louisiana Voices Venn Diagram PDF
+Louisiana Voices Venn Diagram - PDF

-Louisiana Voices Venn Diagram - Blank PDF
+Louisiana Voices Venn Diagram - Blank - PDF

-Story Map PDF
+Story Map - PDF

 Assessment Tools

-Personal Experience Narrative Checklist PDF
+Personal Experience Narrative Checklist- PDF

-Unit V Resources
+Unit V RESOURCES

-Unit VI Louisiana's Musical Landscape Explores Louisiana music and folk dance; addresses listening skills; relates music to social studies, economics, language arts, musical legends, and visual arts as well as school-based music studies.
+An array of audio and video clips augment this unit, which explores Louisiana music and folk dance; addresses listening skills; relates music to social studies, economics, language arts, musical legends, and visual arts as well as school-based music studies.

-Lesson 1 Music Around the State: Sound and Place This lesson introduces students to the styles and elements of music in the three major folk regions of Louisiana within specific traditional music genres.
+This lesson introduces students to the styles and elements of music in the three major folk regions of Louisiana within specific traditional music genres.
 The lesson allows students to hear the diversity of music in the state and to identify the major genres of traditional music by how they sound and where they most often occur.
 This lesson will also give students a context within which to consider their own musical landscapes.
 They look for and listen to different versions of traditional songs.

 Louisiana Content Standards: M-HP-E1, M-HP-M1, M-HP-H1, M-HP-M3, CL-1-D2, CE-H-1A-E2, G-1C-E4, M-AP-M1, M-AP-E2, ELA-6-M3, CL-1-D5, M-AP-E2, AP-2M-M5, M-CA-E2, M-CA-M3, M-CE-E4, ELA-5-M2, ELA-5-M3, ELA-5-M6, ELA-7-M1, M-HP-M1, M-HP-H1, ELA-7-M1, ELA-6-M3.